mifi/instauto/README.md

 - Open a terminal in the directory

-- Run cmd `npm install puppeteer instauto`
+- Run `npm install puppeteer instauto`

-## Usage

-- In the directory with `example.js`, run `node example`
+- Run `node example`

-- You can run this code for example every day using cron or pm2 or similar
+You can run this code for example once every day using cron or pm2 or similar

-## Tips
-- Run this on a machine with a non-cloud IP to avoid being banned
+See [index.js](https://github.com/mifi/instauto/blob/master/index.js) for available options.

 ## Supported functionality

-- Follow the followers of some particular users.
+- Follow the followers of some particular users. (e.g. celebrities.)
 Parameters like max/min ratio for followers/following can be set.

 - Unfollow users that don't follow us back.
 Will not unfollow any users that we recently followed.

 - Unfollow auto followed users (also those following us back) after a certain number of days.

-- The code automatically stops when reaching 100 follow/unfollows per hour or 700 per 24hr.
-Can be configured.
+- The code automatically prevents breaching 100 follow/unfollows per hour or 700 per 24hr, to prevent bans.
+This can be configured.

-See [index.js](https://github.com/mifi/instauto/blob/master/index.js) for available options.
+See [example.js](https://github.com/mifi/instauto/blob/master/example.js) for example of features

+## Tips
+- Run this on a machine with a non-cloud IP to avoid being banned